 While the ethos of reconnecting with people and places seems commendable, the public had experienced a year of much loss and heartache, and the advert seemed to negate the death that had occurred and the sacrifices the public had made to keep each other safe.

 Ran the week of Black Friday in November 2020, the advert ran across radio, print, digital, and television.
 This poorly-timed campaign was considered in poor taste and a really terrible marketing effort.
-They may rethink their content marketing strategy for 2021.
+After receiving a lot of backlash, they may rethink their content marketing strategy for 2021.

 6. Ryanair ‘Jab and Go’ Advert in 2020